 These are the sections that are essential to any good PR brief:

-• Objectives: what are you trying to achieve with PR?
+- Objectives: what are you trying to achieve with PR?
 Are you looking for brand recognition?
 Leads?
-A new brand profile?
+To raise the profile of your leadership team?
+To improve your reputation?
 Organic web traffic?
-You might want to look at our post on 30 PR objectives and how to measure them.
-If you have educated yourself on PR, then you should be able to set realistic objectives.
+You might want to look at our post on 37 PR objectives and how to measure them.
+If you’ve educated yourself on PR, then you should be able to set realistic objectives.

-• Target audiences: who are you targeting?
-This is really important, because some agencies are specialists in certain industries (like tech PR), while others are very familiar with certain audiences (like small businesses).
-If your audience profile is included, then agencies will be able to establish quite easily whether they are the right fit.
+- Target audiences: who are you targeting?
+This is really important, because some agencies are specialists in certain industries (like tech PR or B2B PR), while others are very familiar with certain audiences (like small businesses).
+If your audience profile is included, then agencies will be able to establish quite easily whether they’re the right fit.

-• Spokespeople: this one isn’t essential, but it is going to be helpful for any PR agency responding to a brief to know who they will be promoting.
-Is it just your CEO or are there subject matter experts within the business who will be your spokespeople?
+- Spokespeople: this one isn’t essential, but it’s helpful for any PR agency responding to a brief to know who they’ll be promoting.
+Is it just your CEO or are there subject matter experts within the business who’ll be your spokespeople?

-• Core issues and stories: it’s good to highlight what stories you want to focus on.
+- Core issues and stories: it’s good to highlight what stories you want to focus on.
 Your agency will hopefully not be limited to these stories, but they need to know what issues are a priority for you and why.
-This post on how to determine if your story deserves media coverage should help.
+This post on how to determine if your story deserves media coverage will help.

-• Budget: Now you might be one of those clients who really really resists sharing their budget with potential agencies.
-But please don’t be one of those clients.
+- Budget: now you might be one of those clients who really really resists sharing their budget with potential agencies.
+But please don’t be.
 You’re going to have to reveal your budget at some point, and it’s a very useful way for an agency to determine if they can work with you.

-• People: let the agency know who will be involved in the decision so that they can tailor their pitch accordingly
+- People: let the agency know who’ll be involved in the decision so they can tailor their pitch.

-If you are totally out of your depth, contact a few agencies, discuss your requirements and ask the one you like the most to help you develop the brief.
+If you’re totally out of your depth, contact a few agencies, discuss your requirements and ask the one you like the most to help you develop the brief.
 They probably will.

 And turn it into a shorter list

 Please don’t send your brief out to 15 agencies.
-They will all request a call, and you will end up giving up a whole day of your own time having 30-minute conversations with agencies that will never be right for you.
-And you’ll waste the time of 14 agencies who never really had a chance anyway.
+They’ll all request a call, and you’ll end up giving up a whole day for 30-minute conversations with agencies that will never be right for you.

-Instead, dedicate a couple of hours to researching the agencies on your long list.
+Instead, dedicate a couple of hours to researching the agencies on your longlist.
 Check out their websites, peruse their case studies, follow them on social media and read their blogs.
-You’ll soon get a feel for which agencies might be the right fit, and you’ll have narrowed down your long list to around 5.
+You’ll soon get a feel for which agencies might be the right fit, and you’ll have narrowed down your longlist to around five.

 Get in touch with your top few